 If you feel there might be some sort of issue with your plumbing system or your sewage ejector pump – start by checking your vents.
 You can easily do this yourself before you call a plumber.
 Just block the vent so the odor will remain trapped in the pit.
 Just make sure the seals are in place.

-Having plumbing troubles which require New Jersey Sewage Ejector Cleaning services to be done?
+Having plumbing troubles that require New Jersey Sewage Ejector Cleaning services to be done?
 Call Action Plumbing, Your local team of trusted professionals can handle all of your plumbing needs – big and small.